Counselling for expat and migrants

 People choose to move to a different country for different reasons.
-Love, work, adventure, need to change, wish to try something different, somewhere different.
+Love, work, adventure, desire to change, wish to try something different, somewhere different.

 Homesickness, isolation and loneliness, feelings of guilt and resentment, difficulties in adapting to change are some of the painful feelings that can interfere with your daily life.

 Whether you have just arrived or you have been living in your adoptive country for a number of years, there are times when you can experience discomfort and uneasiness.

-When a person realizes he has been deeply heard, his eyes moisten.
+When a person realises he has been deeply heard, his eyes moisten.
 I think in some real sense he is weeping for joy.
 It is as though he were saying, “Thank God, somebody heard me.
 Someone knows what it’s like to be me.”